santhoshv456/gemini-ai-chat/README.md

 # Gemini AI Chat Interface

 This is a simple Python-based interface to interact with Google's Gemini AI models.
 It supports both text and image inputs and provides a seamless chat experience.
-The app is hosted as a demo on [Hugging Face](https://huggingface.co).
+The app is hosted as a demo on [Hugging Face](https://huggingface.co/).

 ## Features

 - **Chat with Gemini Models**: Supports various Gemini models, including vision-enabled ones.
 - **Image Analysis**: Upload images to enhance the conversation with AI.
+Like with Flash 1.5
 - **Customizable Settings**: Adjust temperature, max tokens, and add system prompts for tailored interactions.
 - **Interactive UI**: Built with Streamlit for an intuitive user experience.
+- **Uee your own API-Key**

 ## Demo

-Try the app hosted on Hugging Face: [Gemini AI Chat](https://huggingface.co).
+Try the app hosted on Hugging Face: [Gemini AI Chat](https://huggingface.co/spaces/Alibrown/Gemini-Interface-2024).

 ## Setup Instructions